BobDeng1974/AirZPlayer/README.md

 # AirZPlayer
-A light-wight musi player based on libZPlay.
+A lightweight music player based on libZPlay.

+## UI designed by WPF